How much time do you need for setup and soundcheck?

 We can feel it onstage 100%.
 We’re lucky that most weddings we play, guests, close family members or the couples themselves, come up afterwards and tell us how much they loved the music and how much fun they’ve had.
 Which is exactly what you want to hear!
 It makes us feel like we’re doing what we should be doing!

-What's your single favourite moment or memory from a wedding you've played?
-The one you always tell people about.
+What's your favourite memory from a wedding you've played?

 We performed at two weddings, for two sisters, which was really special to us.
 The way the family welcomed us back for the second time was really lovely and the crowd all remembered us which was just so nice to feel like we were a memorable part of people’s day!